-Tags: mental health, diabetes burnout, diabetes and depression, handling the stress of diabetes care, diabetes and mental health, life with diabetes, type1 diabetes, diabetes control, managing diabetes, mindfulness, diabetes meditation
+Tags: type 1 diabetes, mental health, diabetes burnout, diabetes and depression, handling the stress of diabetes care, diabetes and mental health, life with diabetes, diabetes control, managing diabetes, mindfulness, diabetes meditation

 Those that live with diabetes, either themselves or have a loved one with the condition, know why worry can go hand in hand with having diabetes.
 Managing diabetes is something that seems to be on our minds all the time, even when not in the forefront of our thoughts.
 There are so many factors that can affect blood glucose levels that, even when you seem to have everything under control, levels can change quickly and drastically.
 And these ups and downs are not inconsequential—they interact with every area of our lives and sometimes in quite detrimental ways.
 This combination of unpredictability and the potential severity of consequences lays a ripe breeding ground for worries to grow.

-Tags: diabetes, anxiety, mental health, diabetes burnout, diabetes and depression, diabetes counselling, diabetes stress, handling the stress of diabetes care, diabetes and mental health, type1 diabetes, diabetes control, managing diabetes, mindfulness, diabetes meditation, reducing stress
+Tags: type 1 diabetes, diabetes, anxiety, mental health, diabetes burnout, diabetes and depression, diabetes counselling, diabetes stress, handling the stress of diabetes care, diabetes and mental health, diabetes control, managing diabetes, mindfulness, diabetes meditation, reducing stress

 The term ‘self-care’ has become a somewhat of a buzzword these days.
 There are plenty of articles, memes, and graphics describing simple steps you can take for yourself to find a break from your hectic daily schedule—take a bubble bath, enjoy a piece of chocolate, create a daily gratitude journal.
 All of those things are nice, and potentially helpful, but they talk about self-care in terms that don’t take into account the reality of living with a chronic illness.

-Tags: diabetes, diabetes tips, anxiety, mental health, diabetes burnout, diabetes and depression, handling the stress of diabetes care, diabetes and mental health, life with diabetes, diabetes community, children with diabetes, type1 diabetes, mindfulness
+Tags: type 1 diabetes, diabetes, diabetes tips, anxiety, mental health, diabetes burnout, diabetes and depression, handling the stress of diabetes care, diabetes and mental health, life with diabetes, diabetes community, children with diabetes, mindfulness

 I’ve planned, booked, organised, packed, and said a not-so-tearful goodbye to my colleagues.
 I’ve loaded my e-reader with as many books as it will hold.
 I’ve checked every item off of my pre-travel checklist (get your copy here) and I’m ready to go.
 There ARE, however, a few things to still keep in mind while traveling with a pump.